 When discussing strategic controlling and financial management – both inside and outside of IT – one of the terms that keeps coming up is benchmarking.
 You need to do benchmarking, use the proper benchmarks, and your calculations are only of use if you have taken benchmarks into consideration.
 However, what is often left out of these discussions is the How of the matter.
+What are the best practices of benchmarking?
 Like all strategic aspects of business operation, benchmarking is only a boon to your business, if it is properly planned, uses the right data, and is guided by the appropriate goals.
 In this article we have gathered all essential information on benchmarking and how you do it properly for the best outcome for your enterprise.

 What is benchmarking?

 A benchmark – in the context of financial management – is a key figure for comparison if you want to measure your own performance in various areas.
 Hence, benchmarking means using these key figures to optimize your controlling as well as general busines processes.